Mervyn Rose: 1930-2017

 “My secret was that I had learnt skills from the best players in the world while I was a player and I would just show my students exactly what I had been taught,” Rose admitted.

 Rose, who was renowned for his great wit, enjoyed playing cards, poker and golf off the court during his playing days.
-Born in the coastal town of Coffs Harbour, New South Wales, he maintained a residence there all his life and continued to mentor young players.
+Born in the coastal town of Coffs Harbour, New South Wales, to Gordon, a labourer, and Nelly, he maintained a residence there all his life and continued to mentor young players.

 The Australian played Davis Cup between 1950-54 and 1957, and was part of the championship victories over the United States in 1951 and 1957.
 In 2000, he was awarded the Australian Sports Medal, was inducted into the International Tennis Hall of Fame in 2001 – with his former pupil King present – and the Australian Tennis Hall of Fame one year later.
 In 2006, Rose was awarded the Member of the Order of Australia (AM) for his service to tennis as a player, and as a coach and mentor to both amateur and professional players.